abredikis/acf-block-starter/README.md

 # ACF Block Starter Plugin

 Welcome to the ACF Block Starter repository!
-This plugin is designed to showcase the implementation of multiple ACF (Advanced Custom Fields) blocks with a streamlined build process.
+This plugin is designed to showcase the implementation of multiple ACF (Advanced Custom Fields) blocks with a build process.
 With this plugin, you can explore and understand how to create dynamic blocks using ACF, and leverage the power of inner blocks to enhance your content creation experience in WordPress.

 ## Features